aaniksahaa/STELAR-X/README.md

-# STELAR-MP: Massively Parallel Phylogenetic Tree Inference
+# STELAR-X: Scaling Coalescent-Based Species Tree Inference to 100,000 Species and Beyond

-This project implements a massively parallel version of the STELAR algorithm for phylogenetic tree inference, with support for CPU and GPU computation.
+An extended implementation of the STELAR (Species Tree Estimation by maximizing tripLet AgReement) integrating permutation-invariant double hashing and massive parallelism.
+STELAR-X is capable of analysing ultra-large phylogenetic datasets.

 ## Prerequisites